GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/operational-reports/timeliness-currency-report.md

 # DEA Published Product Timeliness and Currency Report

-This report tracks the Timeliness and Currency of DEA's published products. **Timeliness** measures how often a product's data is published on time (where 100% means 'always on time'). **Currency** indicates whether the product currently has the expected data.
+This report tracks the Timeliness and Currency of DEA's published products.
 In this guide, you will learn how to understand and analyse this report.

 View the [DEA Published Product Timeliness and Currency Report][TimelinessReport].
+Internal staff can also view the history of this data over several years and quarters: [DEA Published Product Timeliness and Currency Report - History][HistoryReport].

 :::{admonition} Bug: The report data doesn't load when opened via link
 :class: note

-There seems to be a Grafana bug that can cause the data not to load when you open the report via a link from another report.
-Please refresh the page, then the data should load normally.
+When you open a report by clicking a link from another report, the data may fail to load due to a Grafana bug.
+To load the data, you will need to refresh the page.
 If you encounter this bug, you may see the "Public dashboard panel not found" error or the "No data" text.
 :::

 :::{contents} In this guide